- Dachshund diet and exercise guide

 On average, dogs require about 30 calories per pound of body weight each day.
 However, small breeds like dachshunds may need up to 40 calories per pound each day depending on their activity level.
-Smaller dogs have a faster metabolism than larger breeds which means that they burn energy quicker.
+Smaller dogs have a faster metabolism than larger breeds which means that they burn energy more quickly.

 - An adult standard dachshund that weighs 32 pounds should eat 960 calories a day.

 - An adult miniature dachshund that weighs 11 pounds should eat 330 calories a day.

 Related post: Why won’t my dachshund lose weight?